 Scholarships For Outstanding Airman To ROTC (SOAR)

-SOAR offers active duty enlisted personnel the opportunity to earn a commission who can complete all bachelor degree and commissioning requirements in 2 to 4 years as an Air Force ROTC cadet.
+SOAR offers active duty enlisted personnel the opportunity to earn a commission who can complete all bachelor degree and commissioning requirements in 2 to 4 years as an AFROTC cadet.
+Applicants must have at least 24 hours of graded college course work with at least a 3.0 cumulative GPA and have a minimum ACT composite score of 25 or an SAT combined Reading and Math score of 1180 or an AFOQT Academic Aptitude score of 55.
 Applicants are not authorized to pursue a second bachelors or graduate degree.
 Degree plans should be in full year increments (ex., 2, 3, 4 year academic plan).
-If approved any degree plan that require an extra semester (ex., 2.5, 3.5 year academic plans) will not receive scholarship entitlements unless they are in a Secretary of the Air Force approved 5 year major (Ref: AFROTCI 36-2011 4.28. – 220.127.116.11., and Attachment 8).
+If approved any degree plan that require an extra semester (ex., 2.5, 3.5 year academic plans) will not receive scholarship entitlements unless they are in a Secretary of the Air Force approved 5 year major (Ref: AFROTCI 36-2011 4.28. – 22.214.171.124., and Attachment 8).
+Any summer courses taken will not be authorized entitlements unless it is a mandatory course required for the degree and the course is only offered in the summer.

 Note:Applicants within one year of completing their bachelor's degree, with a bachelor's degree or desiring to earn graduate degrees may not participate in this program.
 They should seek commissioning through OTS.

-Those selected separate from the active duty Air Force, join an Air Force ROTC detachment and become a full-time college student.
-The Air Force provides them with a tuition/fees scholarship of up to $18,000 per year, an annual textbook allowance of $900, and a monthly nontaxable stipend of $250-$400.
+Those selected separate from the active duty Air Force, join an AFROTC detachment and become a full-time college student.
+The Air Force provides them with a tuition/fees scholarship of up to $18,000 per year, an annual textbook allowance, and a monthly nontaxable stipend.
 This scholarship will be awarded for 2 to 4 years, depending on how many years you have remaining in your bachelor's degree program.
-Airmen with some or no college credit may apply for the program.
-Upon graduation and completion of the program, you will be commissioned as a second lieutenant and will then be returned to active duty with a military obligation of 4 yrs active and 4 yrs Reserves.
+Upon graduation and completion of the program, you will be commissioned as a second lieutenant and will then be returned to active duty with a military obligation of 4 years active and 4 years reserves.

 Note: Applicants selected are not guaranteed enrollment allocations to enter the Professional Officer Course (POC).
-All AFROTC cadets compete against their peers for enrollment allocations during the Spring Semester before entering the POC.
+All AFROTC cadets compete against their peers for enrollment allocations.

 Note: Technicalmajors must be ABET-approved at the university the applicant plans to attend and are limited to a maximum of 4 years.